Teamwork is a valuable work and life skill

 - How can you use this information in your future world of work?

 The better you know yourself, the more you can contribute to an effective team using your team player styles.
+Over time, you may even adapt your preferred style to enhance your efforts within a team.

 Michigan State University Extension and the Michigan 4-H Youth Development program help to prepare young people for successful futures.
 As a result of career exploration and workforce preparation activities, thousands of Michigan youth are better equipped to make important decisions about their professional future, ready to contribute to the workforce and able to take fiscal responsibility in their personal lives.